 The role of the Anglican Consultative Council (ACC) is to facilitate the co-operative work of the churches of the Anglican Communion, exchange information between the provinces and churches, and help to co-ordinate common action.
 It advises on the organisation and structures of the Communion, and seeks to develop common policies with respect to the world mission of the Church, including ecumenical matters.

 The ACC can be seen as the most representative body of gathered Anglicans among the Instruments of Communion.
 It includes members of the laity, archbishops, bishops, priests, and deacons.
 Provinces send two or three representatives and select them in different ways.
-For the first time, at ACC-17, there will also be two youth delegates from each of the five regions.
+For the first time, at ACC-17, there were youth delegates from the regions.

 Meetings are held around the world approximately every three years.
-The most recent (ACC-16) was in Lusaka, Zambia in April 2016.
+The most recent (ACC-17) was in Hong Kong in April and May 2019.
 Members are pictured below.
-(See here for documents.)
-The next is in Hong Kong in 2019.